 The graduate program in Communication Studies at the University of North Texas examines communication and the processes through which humans interact.

-In doing so, we facilitate your command of theory and research, develop your research capabilities and prepare you for a variety of careers or further graduate study.
+In doing so, we facilitate your command of theory and research, development of research capabilities and preparation for a variety of careers or further graduate study.

 The Department of Communication Studies offers course work leading to a Master of Arts or Master of Science degree in Communication Studies.
-You can pursue concentrations in interpersonal/organizational communication, rhetorical studies and performance studies.
+You can pursue concentrations in interpersonal/organizational communication, performance studies or rhetorical studies.

 As you progress through the program, you'll use analytical, critical, qualitative and quantitative methodologies to explore communication from applied and theoretical perspectives.
 The necessary course work examines gender and diversity issues, narrative and social change, and political and social influence.

 Our faculty members are outstanding scholars with diverse approaches to studying communication.
-Our professors have won awards and research grants from the National Institutes of Health and the North Texas chapter of the Arthritis Foundation.
+Our professors have won awards and research grants from the National Institutes of Health, National Science Foundation and the North Texas chapter of the Arthritis Foundation.
 They also coach intercollegiate debate; consult for organizations in the community, region and various parts of the nation; direct performances; and hold professional leadership positions.
 Their research interests include:

-You'll have opportunities to conduct research with faculty members using the Black Box Theatre/ Performance Space, Communication and Social Influence Research Office, Communication Studies Library and Computer Mediated Communication Lab.
+You'll have opportunities to conduct research with faculty members using the Black Box Theatre and Performance Space, Communication and Social Influence Research Office, Communication Studies Library and Computer Mediated Communication Lab.
 Opportunities to participate in regional and national festivals, professional conferences and internships may also be available.

-This area examines the impact of communication theory in multiple interpersonal and organizational contexts.
-You explore how human communication influences cultures, groups and individuals.
-The goal is to blend theory, research and practical application while fostering development of analytical and applied skills in multiple contexts related to human communication.
+Through examination of the impact of communication theory in multiple interpersonal and organizational contexts, you explore how human communication influences cultures, groups and individuals.
+The concentration blends theory, research and practical application while fostering development of analytical and applied skills in multiple contexts related to human communication.

 If you're pursuing the M.A., you'll need to meet a foreign language requirement.

 We offer teaching assistantships that provide valuable experience as a classroom teacher, debate assistant or performance assistant.
-Stipends for teaching assistants are competitive and include medical insurance benefits.
+Stipends for teaching assistants are competitive and presently include tuition support.

 In addition, out-of-state and international students who receive assistantships are eligible to pay in-state tuition rates.
 Information about other financial assistance opportunities is available at the financial aid website.

-Iftekhar Ahmed, Assistant Professor; Ph.D., Texas A&M University.
+Iftekhar Ahmed, Associate Professor; Ph.D., Texas A&M University.
 Team, task and technology; human-computer interaction; information system design; technologically mediated communication; cyberinfrastructure; virtual groups and collaboration; social media and virtual worlds.

-Jay Allison, Associate Professor and Department Chair; Ph.D., Louisiana State University.
+Jay Allison, Associate Professor; Ph.D., Louisiana State University.
 Literary and performance theory and criticism; narrative theory and the narrative structure of everyday life; southern culture and fiction.

-Karen Anderson-Lain, Senior Lecturer and Director of the Basic Course; Ph.D., University of Kansas.
+Karen Anderson-Lain, Principal Lecturer and Director of the Basic Course; Ph.D., University of Kansas.
 Critical communication pedagogy; family and intergenerational communication; communication theory and methods.

-Suzanne Enck, Assistant Professor; Ph.D., Indiana University.
+Suzanne Enck, Associate Professor and Director of Graduate Studies; Ph.D., Indiana University.
 Rhetorical criticism; feminist theory and critique; gender studies; rhetoric of social movements and resistance; critical rhetoric; media and film theory; service-learning; critical pedagogy; visual rhetoric/culture; American studies; cultural studies; democratic theory.

 Mark Hlavacik, Assistant Professor; Ph.D., Pennsylvania State University.
 Rhetorical criticism and theory; rhetoric and educational policy; deliberation and the democratic process; rhetorics of accountability.